varelaerick/Sentiment-Analyse-Deep-Learn-Amazon-App/README.md

 ## Text Preprocessing Pipeline

-To build a pipeline for text preprocessing I built a few functions to do the following steps:
+To build a pipeline for text preprocessing, I built a few functions to do the following steps:
  * Lowercase the text and remove HTML
  * Remove accented characters
  * Extended contractions
  * Remove special characters
  * Lemmatization
  * Remove stop words
- * Check if is an English word and remove digits and duplicates white spaces.
+ * Check if it is an English word and remove digits and duplicate white spaces.

-For the pipeline, I define 3 classes to apply all the text preprocessing previous functions on the reviews.
+For the pipeline, I define three classes to apply all the text preprocessing previous functions on the reviews.
 The first class will apply all the functions created to prepare the text into a regular expression.
-The second class will remove all the stop words and the last class will lemmatize the remnant words of the previous processes.
+The second class will remove all the stop words, and the last class will lemmatize the remnant terms of the previous processes.

 ## Plot

-For a good understanding of the Amazon reviews, I plotted the text in three different ways.
+For a good understanding of the Amazon reviews, I plotted the text differently.

 * Using pie graph I plotted the distribution
 <br>